timescale/docs/promscale/monitor.md

 You can configure alerting rules for Promscale to send alerts when something doesn't work as expected in Promscale.

-[Here](promscale-alerting-rules) are the alerting rules for Promscale.
+[Here][promscale-alerting-rules] are the alerting rules for Promscale.
 These alerting rules should be configured on the Prometheus instance that you are using to monitor Promcsale.